 - Introduction to City Tour

 While the men went out and did the hard labour, the women stayed home to raise the children.
 They did a bit of extra work in their free time to help earn more money such as making brooms from reed grass and making sweet to sell.
-Looking at these displays makes ones feel just like you are staring at someone’s kitchen or private room when the owners were not around or unaware.
-They look pretty real indeed.
+Looking at these displays makes you feel like you're staring at someone’s kitchen or private room when the owners were not around or unaware.
+The models are pretty realistic.

-Opened in August 2009, Phuket Mining Museum is a very informative cultural and historical attraction.
-It was built in the Sino-Portuguese style similar to the vintage mansions belong to the well-to-do Chinese families scattered around the old Phuket Town area.
+Opened in August 2009, Phuket Mining Museum is a highly informative cultural and historical attraction.
+It was built in the Sino-Portuguese style similar to the vintage mansions belonging to the well-to-do Chinese families scattered around the old Phuket Town area.